 Violent crimes are few and far between in Iceland – the country averages one murder per year – and events that shock the nation get widespread news coverage.
 Assaults can happen, but they’re mainly confined to downtown Reykjavik or Akureyri when people are drinking on the weekend.

 Icelanders are honest and straightforward people, and there aren’t any scams to be wary of while traveling the country.
+However, there has been a rise in internet hackers scamming people through fake emails.

 A growing opioid crisis in Iceland has led to an increase in the number of overdoses.
 This is a side of Iceland rarely seen by visitors.